gsk0007/COMP-3000-semester-project/README.md

 ### Functions
 randomWord() - generates a random word from a file for player to guess

-checkGuess() - checks the letter that was guessed if it is in the word outputs the letter or an error based on guess
+checkGuess() - checks the letter that was guessed if it is in the word, then outputs the letter or an error based on guess

-trackLetters() - keeps tracks of letters guessed outputs a list of remaining letters
+trackLetters() - keeps tracks of letters guessed, then outputs a list of remaining letters

 getScore() - gets the score of the player